 Lastly, the most obvious reason to replace your pickups is if they get damaged.
 Can guitar pickups go bad?
 I’m sure it rarely occurs, especially if you treat your guitar well, but accidents do happen.
 Demagnetization/degaussing and excess heat or moisture are some possible ways your pickups can be destroyed.
 Also, make sure that your pickups have adequate and good wiring!

 The first guitar pickup that I’d really like to talk about is the Seymour Duncan Dimebucker.
 I’m 99% sure this is the very first pickup that I’ve ever swapped to.
-Here is a picture of it on one of my old Ibanezes.
+Here is a picture of it on one of my old Ibanez guitars.

 This pickup is great in the bridge position, is extremely hot and aggressive, which makes it very good for metal.
-Pinch harmonics sound very sweet and responsive on this one, so if you like to do squeelies, this is your pickup.
+Pinch harmonics sound very sweet and responsive on this one, so if you like to do squeelies a lot, this is your pickup.

-The PAF Pro is definitely a contender for the best electric guitar neck pickup, in my opinion.
+The PAF Pro is definitely an amazing electric guitar neck pickup, in my opinion.
 It is so smooth and buttery which makes sweeps and fast passages sound wonderful.
 The cleans from this pickup sound crystal clear too.

 Check out this video of a comparison between the PAF Pro and the Evolution, which is also by Dimarzio: